petekeller2/Epilogue-Starter-Kit/src/resources/readme.md

 #### Format

 * String, array, number or object.
-* The preferred format is string with | for deliminator and - for disallowed.
+* The preferred format is the string with | separating user type sections and - disallowing operations format.
 * For numbers, the list and read bit are the same.
-This was done to make hex format more readable.
+This was done to make hexadecimal format more readable.
+Decimal, octal and binary format are also valid.

 **Examples:**